Care of Karlas Luxe Collection

-Each piece of Karlas Collection jewelry is hand-crafted and therefore delicate.
+Each Karlas Luxe piece is hand-crafted and therefore, delicate.
 Please handle each piece with extra care to ensure it lasts a lifetime.
 We suggest removing jewelry while swimming, bathing, working out, and working with chemicals or harsh abrasives.
 When not wearing your jewelry it should be kept in a safe and secure place.

 Avoid storing jewelry in the bathroom - extra moisture will make sterling silver tarnish more quickly.

 Our collections consist of 14k gold and can be cleaned with a polishing cloth or warm, soapy water, and a soft toothbrush.
-We highly recommend our foaming jewelry cleaner that works great since it’s gentle and safe to use on delicate gemstones.
+We highly recommend our foaming jewelry cleaner that works great because it is gentle and safe to use.

 Care for White Diamonds